-Since we know that the combination of the various options allows a nearly endless options to adjust the Reports we provide a “Save-As” function to save all filter settings and to share the report with other LeanIX users.
+Since we know that the combination of the various options allows nearly endless options to adjust the Reports, we provide a “Save-As” function to save all filter settings and to share the report with other LeanIX users.
 The Save Report option is available just below the user profile button.
-Here you also have the option to Share a report with other users.
+Here, you also have the option to Share a report with other users.

-The Advantage is that user can display and use Reports flexibly in different ways.
+The advantage is that users can display and use Reports flexibly in different ways.

 - Open a report

-If you choose to export a report as PDF, you will have the choices of selecting Format (Letter, A0-A4) and Orientation "Landscape or Portrait".
+If you choose to export a report as PDF, you will have the choice of selecting Format (Letter, A0-A4) and Orientation “Landscape or Portrait”.

 *Landscape: This is best used when...

 - Reports that already need a lot of space “across”.